 Léon Auguste Théophile Rom (the villain of The Legend of Tarzan, played by Christoph Waltz) was a particularly nasty piece of work.
 He was known as the 'Butcher of the Congo', and - under Leopold II's authority - was responsible for the deaths of some 10 million Africans.
 He kept a flower bed rigged with human heads, and had gallows permanently erected in front of the Stanley Falls station.
 Sadly, in real life he didn't fall foul of Tarzan.

 I've already made mention of George Washington Williams, who is essentially Tarzan's sidekick in the film, played by Samuel L Jackson.
 Williams too is a real historical figure.
 The backstory given in The Legend of Tarzan is entirely true, but doesn't do the man justice.
-After the Civil War, Williams was the first African-American to graduate from the Newton Theological College, and was ordained as a Baptist minister.
-He was the first African-American elected to the Ohio State Legislature, and wrote groundbreaking histories on African-Americans in the United States.
+After the Civil War, Williams graduated from Newton Theological College, the first African-American to do so.
+He was ordained as a Baptist minister.
+He was elected to the Ohio State Legislature, and chronicled the histories of African-Americans in the United States.